egmontmika/egmontmika.com/content/blog/your-valuable-life2.md

 Everything is valuable.

 In the Kingdom of God, there are no shadows.
 Everything is in His light.
 Also those moments when you come home from work feeling sweaty and dirty.
 Exhausted or maybe even discouraged.
 When you are sick or people have betrayed you and everything seems dark.
 Still, you are in His light.
+Still, your life is valuable.

 YOU are valuable.

-One day, when you will look back and sum up your life, it will not be the highlights that added most value to your life, but your relationships.
+One day, when you will look back and draw a balance, it will not be the highlights that added most value to your life, but your relationships.
 Your daily habits and your daily work.

 The fruit of your faithfulness and consistency.